 I personally use their pop-under and push ads as they tend to perform better in the verticals we’re working with.
-However, in some sites, I also recommend testing native ads, display, and even video pre-rolls.
-Native ads tend to have 8x more clicks than regular banner ads, but you need to meet some traffic requirements to implement them and they work particularly well with news and video sites (read below).
+However, on some sites, I also recommend testing native ads, social bar, and even ads.

 Talk to your manager to see which ads are recommended according to your traffic stats.

 And talking about traffic, I mentioned above I use Adsterra for some very specific websites.
 Keep in mind I don’t use Adsterra for personal blogs like Stream SEO.
 I prefer using it in blogs where we can get tons of traffic without much competition, yet they can’t be monetized with networks like Amazon or Google Adsense.

 Here are a few examples of the verticals I recommend to monetize with Adsterra as shown on their website: